Console Initial Setup

 . - Edit user groups for

-by clicking the kebab icon (3 vertical dots) to add the following groups: a.jira-administrators
+by clicking the kebab icon (3 vertical dots) to add the following groups:jira-administrators

 Create Jira Personal Access Token